department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/analytics-internal-design-qa.md

 ---
 name: Analytics Internal - Dashboard Design QA
-about: To request a new dataset be created in BigQuery and/or Domo
+about: To request a new dashboard or cards be configured for usability
-title: Analytics Internal - New Dataset Request Template
+title: Analytics Internal - Dashboard Design QA
 labels: analytics-insights

 ---